SPADES-PUBLIC/spades-swift-sdk/README.md

 1. Copy all files under `spadesLabSampleApp/SPADESSDK`.

 2. Add the import lines in `spadesLabSampleApp/SupportingFiles/spadesLabSampleApp-Bridging-Header.h` to your own app's Objective-C bridging header file.

+3. Add the required dependencies/pods in `Podfile` to your project's Podfile'.
+If your project does not use CocoaPods, please look for the pods' Frameworks (through Carthage) equivalents.